-For that indicator, The International Telecommunication Union provides data for India from 2001 to 2017.
-The average value for India during that period was 8456741 subscribers with a minumum of 50000 subscribers in 2001 and a maximum of 18653312 subscribers in 2016.
-See the global rankings for that indicator or use the country comparator to compare trends over time.
+For that indicator, we provide data for India from 2001 to 2021.
+The average value for India during that period was 11029 thousand subscribers with a minimum of 50 thousand subscribers in 2001 and a maximum of 27560 thousand subscribers in 2021.

 Definition: Fixed broadband subscriptions refers to fixed subscriptions to high-speed access to the public Internet (a TCP/IP connection), at downstream speeds equal to, or greater than, 256 kbit/s.
 This includes cable modem, DSL, fiber-to-the-home/building, other fixed (wired)-broadband subscriptions, satellite broadband and terrestrial fixed wireless broadband.
 This total is measured irrespective of the method of payment.
 It excludes subscriptions that have access to data communications (including the Internet) via mobile-cellular networks.
 It should include fixed WiMAX and any other fixed wireless technologies.
 It includes both residential subscriptions and subscriptions for organizations.